cthoyt/cthoyt.github.io/_posts/2020-04-28-history-of-bel.md

 ### 2015

 **Sometime between 2015-2017** With the withdrawn of support from Christoph Brockel (sometime between 2015 and 2017, when he left Pfizer), Pfizer divests from BEL.
-Its internal BEL-based analytical platform, the Causal Reasoning Engine, is never published.
+Its internal BEL-based analytical platform, the [Causal Reasoning Engine](https://academic.oup.com/bioinformatics/article/28/8/1114/195407) and its underlying knowledgebase are publicized, but never released.

 **January 23rd, 2015** In concert with the sbv IMPROVER's adoption of BEL from PMI, the[fifth iteration of the BioCreative Challenge](https://biocreative.bioinformatics.udel.edu/tasks/biocreative-v/)